singhgautam7/GCP-PDE-preparation---GRS/study_material/data_processing_and_pipelines.md

  - Job Supported - Hadoop, SparkR, Spark, SparkSQL, Hive, Pig, PySpark
  - Can store data on disk (HDFS) or can use GCS
  - Google recommends using Cloud Storage instead of HDFS as it is much more cost effective especially when jobs aren’t running.
+ - Cloud Dataproc is the better option when migrating and existing Spark/Hadoop cluster to GCP. **New data pipelines should prefer Cloud Dataflow**.
  - IAM -
 	 - Service accounts used with Cloud Dataproc must have Dataproc/Dataproc Worker role (or have all the permissions granted by Dataproc Worker role).
 		 - Need permissions to read and write to Google Cloud Storage, and to write to Google Cloud Logging